51

 Assistant Professor

-Grace is a Senior Lecturer in Leadership and HR Management at Newcastle Business School, and the Associate Editor for Gender, Work and Organization.
+Grace is a Senior Lecturer in Leadership and HR Management at Newcastle Business School, and the Associate Editor for Gender, Work and Organization (CABS3*).
 She is also co-editor for Special Issues at the International Journal of Management Reviews (IJMR) and at Management Learning.

 Her area of expertise encompasses relational and interdisciplinary perspectives on equality, diversity, and inclusion at work.
 This involves incorporating feminist theories (e.g., intersectionality) and interrogating work on the gendered nature of non-traditional employment and the emergence of women in male-dominated sectors across borders.
 Grace graduated from the Management School of the University of Sheffield, UK.
 She has examined how the intersection of gender, race/ethnicity, time, space, and lifestyle can construct and reconstruct younger agents' career trajectories in computing and IT as part of her Ph.D. thesis.
-She is currently doing projects on the topic of singlehood, cohabiting and mobility.
+She is currently doing projects on the topics of critical race, decolonial feminism, work-family, and female entrepreneurship.

-Grace is part of the writing differently collective.
-She is active in engaging with different writing methods and creative forms of writing, informed by feminist epistemologies, to explore issues of gender, diversity, embodiment, ethics and affect, in organisations.
-Grace's research has appeared in international outlets such as Gender Work and Organization, Culture and Organization.
-She also serves as an ad hoc reviewer for several journals, including Management Learning, Journal of Business Ethics, among others.
+Grace is active in engaging with qualitative resesearch methods and creative forms of writing, informed by feminist epistemologies, to explore issues of gender, diversity, embodiment, ethics and affect in organisations.
+Grace's research has appeared in international outlets such as Gender Work and Organization, Journal of Family Theory and Review, Culture and Organization.

 Grace Gao